uncbiag/mermaid/README.md

 * To compile the spatial transformer code simply go to the pyreg/libraries directory and exectute 'python build.py'
 * To run the code import set_pyreg_paths (which will take care of the paths for the libraries)
-* The main registation code example is in testRegistrationGeneric.py
+* The main registation code examples are in testRegistrationGeneric.py and testRegistrationGenericMultiscale.py
 * To compile the documentation, simply execute 'make html' in the docs directory.
 This requires an installation of graphviz to render the inheritence diagrams.
-On OSX this can for example be intalled by 'brew install graphviz'
+On OSX this can for example be intalled by 'brew install graphviz'. *This documentation also contains slightly more detailed installation instruction*